philbert440/documate-grok/portfolio/vitepress/projects.md

 ## Shipcode: Developer Tooling Overhaul
 Nx Monorepo tooling

-## Shipcode: The Host System
-We used Istio service mesh and knative.

 ## Shipcode: Real Time Collaboration
 I led the Shipcode engineering team, collaborating with the Design and Sales teams to define requirements for a microservice managing user cursor position, user selection, and simultaneous multi-user change merging.
 I worked with engineers to prioritize delivery and deployment, ensuring efficient implementation.